Last Updated: August 19, 2024

 Argentina

-💰 Compare Diego Maradona's Net Worth
+1. What Was Diego Maradona's Net Worth And Salary?

-What was Diego Maradona's Net Worth and Salary?
+What Was Diego Maradona's Net Worth and Salary?

 Diego Maradona was an Argentine football coach, manager, and former professional soccer player who had a net worth of $500,000 at the time of his death.
-Maradona died on November 25, 2020 at the age of 60.
+Maradona died on November 25, 2020, at the age of 60.

 During his career as a player and coach, Diego earned tens of millions of dollars from salaries and endorsements.
-In the early 80s he was one of the highest-paid athletes on the planet, earning several million per year from salaries and endorsements with companies like Hublot, Puma and Coca-Cola.
-Unfortunately he experienced some financial issues later in life which we detail later in this article.
+In the early '80s, he was one of the highest-paid athletes on the planet, earning several million per year from salaries and endorsements with companies like Hublot, Puma, and Coca-Cola.
+Unfortunately, he experienced some financial issues later in life, which we detail later in this article.

 Many consider him to be the best soccer player of all time (the choice is generally narrowed down to Pele or Maradona).
 Diego wowed fans with thrilling runs past multiple defenders, and his dribbling technique was exceptional.
 He was also an excellent playmaker and instinctual goalscorer who could sink set pieces with ease.
 Maradona is a hero to the Argentine people, having elevated their national team to a World Cup win in 1986.

 While Diego often left much to be desired in terms of sportsmanship while on the field, his personal life outside of sports totally eclipsed his professional career in terms of controversy.
-Throughout his life, Maradona has struggled with drug addiction, financial issues, health problems, and the pressures of international fame.
+Throughout his life, Maradona struggled with drug addiction, financial issues, health problems, and the pressures of international fame.
 After retiring from football, the Argentine legend began a managerial career.

 Career Earnings